Table of Contents:

 One 2017 study found that people with high levels of omega-3s had increased blood flow to the brain.
 The researchers also identified a connection between omega-3 levels and better cognition.
 Not bad for a delicious salmon dinner!

-The neuroprotective effects of berries are related to phytochemicals such as anthocyanins, caffeic acid, catechin, quercetin, kaempferol, and tannin, all of which have anti-inflammatory and antioxidant effects.
+Berries contain phytochemicals such as anthocyanins, caffeic acid, catechin, quercetin, kaempferol, and tannin, all of which have anti-inflammatory and antioxidant effects.

 Nuts and seeds